HIGH SCHOOL TENNIS

-Do you love your high school tennis team and sharing on social media?
-Apply to be part of our brand new High School tennis ambassador program!
+Are you a tennis enthusiast and in high school?
+Consider becoming apart of our High School Tennis Ambassador Program!
 In this role, you’ll be contributing to the mission of USTA Mid-Atlantic and helping to grow tennis to create happy and healthier communities.
-You’ll be a positive force for good through the sport, which is critical now in our communities!
+You’ll be a fun, positive force for good through the sport, and connect other high schoolers like yourself to the healthy physical, social and emotional benefits of tennis - which is critical now more than ever!

 As an Ambassador, you will: